dojo/docs/dojo/place.rst

   Can be a string (interpreted as an id of a DOM node) or a DOM node.

 pos
   Optional argument.
 Can be a number or one of the following strings: "before", "after", "replace", "only", "first", or "last".
 If omitted, "last" is assumed.
-The number indicates that the node should be inserted as a child of ``refNode`` with this number (counting from 0).
+If the position argument is a number, it indicates that the node should be inserted as a child of ``refNode`` with this number (counting from 0).

+.. code-block :: javascript
+  :linenos:

+  dojo.place("someId", "someOtherId", "first"); // add someId to the node someOtherId as the first-child

+The naming of the positions are intentionally concise.

-The function returns a node it placed.
+``place`` returns the node it placed.
 In case of an HTML fragment, if it has just one root element, that element is returned directly.
 Otherwise a document fragment is returned.
 The returned node can be:

 - A regular DOM element node: ``nodeType`` is 1 for ``ELEMENT_NODE`` , example: "<div>42</div>".